metabase/metabase/docs/api/database.md

 ## `POST /api/database/:id/unpersist`

 Attempt to disable model persistence for a database.
 If already not enabled, just returns a generic 204.

-You must be a superuser to do this.

 ### PARAMS: